Aman8185/freelance-website/FIREBASE_SETUP.md

 1. In the Firebase console, click on the gear icon (⚙️) next to "Project Overview" and select "Project settings"
 2. Scroll down to "Your apps" section
 3. Click on the web icon (</>) to add a web app
-4. Register your app with a nickname (e.g., "TrendMetrics Web")
+4. Register your app with a nickname (e.g., "TechGenieHub Web")
 5. You'll be shown the Firebase configuration object that looks like this:

 ```javascript